Who we are

 You also have the right of

-Rectification - The UK GDPR includes a right for individuals to have inaccurate personal data rectified, or completed if it is incomplete.
+Rectification - the UK GDPR includes a right for individuals to have inaccurate personal data rectified, or completed if it is incomplete.
 If you believe that the data we hold is inaccurate or incomplete you can ask us to update our records

-Restriction of processing – you have the right to restrict the processing of your personal data in certain circumstances. - If you are unhappy with the way in which we process your personal data you can request that we restrict processing your personal data.
+Restriction of processing - you have the right to restrict the processing of your personal data in certain circumstances.
+If you are unhappy with the way in which we process your personal data you can request that we restrict processing your personal data.

-Object to processing- If you are unhappy with the way in which we process your personal data you can request that we stop processing your personal data or ask us to delete the personal data we hold about you.
+Object to processing - if you are unhappy with the way in which we process your personal data you can request that we stop processing your personal data or ask us to delete the personal data we hold about you.

 Find out more about your rights on the Information Commissioner's site.